 Through the program, Singaporean startups and companies will gain access to the Chinese market, including potential investors, partners, customers, and talent resources.
 There is also a possibility for them to seek funding on the last day of the program.

-From November onward, XNode and Enterprise Singapore will co-invest resources to help Chinese companies enter the Singapore market.
+XNode and Enterprise Singapore are also planning for a similar programme in Singapore to help Chinese companies enter the Singapore market.
+This program will commence in November.

-Shanghai was chosen instead of traditional hotbeds like Beijing and Shenzhen because of its international community and expat entrepreneur population, which serves as the bridge between China and the outside world, according to founder and CEO of XNode, Wei Zhou.
+Shanghai was chosen because of its international community and expat entrepreneur population, which serves as the bridge between China and the outside world, according to founder and CEO of XNode, Wei Zhou.

 The China-Singapore Innovation Launchpad Acceleration Program focuses on startups in fintech, medtech, smart manufacturing, IoT, edtech, cleantech, urban solutions, retailtech, and other business-to-business sectors.